ekt1701/Python-Explore-ASK-csv-file/README.md

 At the command prompt you can enter the following commands:

-help #Shows the commands available when #Shows date when csv file was updated down #Downloads the csv file to the same directory as this script. number #Shows the current number of skills. date 2016-08-12 #Displays all skills released on that date. name yeti #Shows all skills that matched the name entered. desc yeti #Shows the description of the skill entered author james #Shows all skills created by the author's name. how yeti #Shows the invocation for the skill.
+help #Shows the commands available.

+when #Shows date when csv file was updated.

+down #Downloads the csv file to the same directory as this script.

+number #Shows the current number of skills.

+date 2016-08-12 #Displays all skills released on that date.

+name yeti #Shows all skills that matched the name entered.

+desc yeti #Shows the description of the skill entered author james #Shows all skills created by the author's name. how yeti #Shows the invocation for the skill.